nanoframework/nanoframework.github.io/content/architecture/wire-protocol.md

 The Wire Protocol requires the following functions in order to interface with it's client app.
 Weak implementations of each function are part of the core code.

-- ```WP_App_ProcessHeader(...)``` in [WireProtocol_App_Interface.c]()
+- ```WP_App_ProcessHeader(...)``` in `WireProtocol_App_Interface.c`()
-- ```WP_App_ProcessPayload(...)``` in [WireProtocol_App_Interface.c]()
+- ```WP_App_ProcessPayload(...)``` in `WireProtocol_App_Interface.c`()

 Actual implementations of these are to be provided by nanoBooter and nanoCLR.
-Please check the reference implementation for ChibiOS at [WireProtocol_App_Interface.c](..\targets\CMSIS-OS\ChibiOS\nanoBooter\WireProtocol_App_Interface.c).
+Please check the reference implementation for ChibiOS at `WireProtocol_App_Interface.c`(@ targets\CMSIS-OS\ChibiOS\nanoBooter\WireProtocol_App_Interface.c).

 ## Debugging Wire Protocol communications

 To ease debugging of Wire Protocol sessions there are available a set of CMake options to adjust the output of the Wire Protocol state machine and TX/Rx operations.
 The available options are:

 - NF_WP_TRACE_ERRORS: Enable error tracing.
 - NF_WP_TRACE_HEADERS: Enable packet headers tracing.
 - NF_WP_TRACE_STATE: Enable tracing of the current state of the Wire Protocol sate machine.
 - NF_WP_TRACE_NODATA: Enable tracing of empty or incomplete packets.
 - NF_WP_TRACE_ALL: Enable all the options above.
 In case this setting is chosen it takes precedence over all the other and replaces when on.

 ## CRC32 validations

-In order to ensure Wire Protocol communications integrity the message header and payload have each a CRC32 field that can be filled in with the CRC32 hash of the respective section.
+In order to ensure Wire Protocol communications integrity the message header and payload have each a CRC32 field which is filled in with the CRC32 hash of the respective section.
 This allows the receiver to validate the integrity of both the header and the payload.

-Considering that the most frequent transport layers are USB and Ethernet (under development) which already have their own validation and integrity mechanisms, it might seems a bit paranoid to have this extra validation on top of those.
-Moreover, in the unlikely event of a garbled packet reaching the end of the parser engine, the wrong data would (most likely) prevent the correct execution of such command.

-In face of the above the CRC32 calculation and validation of the Wire Protocol header and payload has been made optional, meaning that a target can choose *not* to implement that.
+A target can choose *not* to implement that.
 The Wire Protocol layer in the debugger is able to automatically handle both situations.

 To have a target image built **without** implementing CRC32 validation the option `NF_WP_IMPLEMENTS_CRC32=OFF` has to be passed to CMake.

-In case a less reliable transport layer is used (COM port for example) or if the developer deems this necessary it can be enabled with the option above set to `ON`.